×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Stuttgart, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a family-sized house.
 Next, you should research the different neighborhoods in Stuttgart to find one that suits your lifestyle and needs.
 Some popular areas include Stuttgart-West, Stuttgart-Süd, and Stuttgart-Mitte.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Stuttgart.
 Websites like ImmobilienScout24, WG-Gesucht, and Immowelt are popular choices.
 You can also consider hiring a real estate agent to help you in your search.
 They can provide valuable insights into the local market and help you navigate the process.
 When you find a place you're interested in, contact the landlord or agent to arrange a viewing.
 Be prepared to provide proof of income and possibly a reference from a previous landlord.
 Finally, once you've found a place you like, you'll need to sign a rental agreement.
 Make sure to read it carefully and understand all the terms before signing.
-Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," said one expat in Stuttgart.
+Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," remarked one expat in Stuttgart, Germany.

 AGS Worldwide Movers